Uthman ibn Ali

-ʿUthmān ibn ʿAlī (عُثْمان اِبِنْ عَلي) was a son of Ali ibn Abi Talib and Umm al-Banin.
-He fought in the Battle of Karbala, in which he was martyred.
+Uthman ibn Ali (عُثْمان اِبِنْ عَلي) was a son of Ali and Umm al-Banin.
+He fought in the Battle of Karbala alongside his brother Husayn, in which he was martyred.
 Uthman is highly honored by Muslims for his sacrifice.
 According to some sources Uthman was 21 and had no children when he was martyred.

-Uthman and his brothers Abbas, Abdullah, and Ja'far accompanied Husayn ibn Ali in his journey from Mecca to Kufa and were martyred at the Battle of Karbala.
-Their graves are in the mausoleum of the collective grave of the martyrs of Karbala in the shrine of Husayn ibn Ali.
+Uthman and his brothers Abbas, Abdullah, and Ja'far accompanied Husayn in his journey from Mecca to Kufa and were martyred at the Battle of Karbala.
+Their graves are in the mausoleum of the collective grave of the martyrs of Karbala in the Imam Husayn Shrine, a profoundly holy site in Shia Islam.

 Biography

 He was the son of Ali and Fatima bint Hizam.
 Apparently, 'Uthman did not get married and had no children.
-In a weak narration, Ali named his son Uthman after Uthman ibn Maz'un according to shia narration.
+In a Shi'a narration, Ali named his son Uthman after Uthman ibn Maz'un.

 Uthman's mother, Fatima, was the daughter of Hizam ibn Khalid ibn Rabi'a from the Arab tribe of Banu Kilab.
 She was the mother of three more sons of Ali, namely Abbas, Abdullah, and Ja'far, and for this reason she became known as Umm al-Banin.